liquicode/jsongin/docs/guides/Library Guide.md

 - `Flatten( Document )` : Flattens a hierarchical document into a document with top-level entries in dot notation.
 - `Expand( Document )` : Expands fields found in dot notation into hierarchical elements within the document.

+> See the [Document Manipulation](./Document%20Manipulation.md) document for more information on how to use these functions.

 ### Object Cloning